CorVel

 No

-The table below reports the frequency at which CorVel compliantly sends X12 835 EORs to daisyBill clients.
+The table below shows how often CorVel sends X12 835 EORs to daisyBill clients within the required timeframes.

 X12 835 Compliant